ros-box/a2d2_to_ros/WALKTHROUGH.md

 # Walkthrough

 This doc gives an example walkthrough of using the data set converter.
+See [README.md](README.md) for more details.

 ## Prerequisites